s311354/Louis/_posts/2022-07-27-Introduction_to_Quick_Select_Algorithms.md

 Quickselect uses the same overall approach as quicksort, choosing one element as a pivot and partitioning the data in two based on the pivot, accordingly as less than or greater the pivot.
 However, instead of recursing into both sides, as in quicksort, quickselect only recurses into one side - the side with the element it is searching for.
 Here is the general process:

 1. Pick a pivot point
-2. Move all elements that are smaller than or equal to/larger than or equal to the pivot to the left and vice versa.
+2. Move all elements that are larger than or equal to the pivot to the left and vice versa.
 3. If the position of pivot is equal to k, then we can find the kth largest value at pivot point
 4. If not, perform quick select on the left partition or right partition depending on the kth largest element in the position after/before k